 Cape Cod Rail Trail

-The Cape Cod Rail Trail is a paved bike path that starts in South Yarmouth and ends in Wellfleet.
-On nice days, you’ll see cyclists, walkers, rollerbladers, and more enjoying the 25.5-mile path.
-It goes through six Cape Cod towns, and there are various entrances located throughout the trail.
+The Cape Cod Rail Trail is a paved bike path that runs from South Yarmouth to Wellfleet.
+On nice days, you'll see cyclists, walkers, rollerbladers, and more enjoying the 25.5-mile path.
+It passes through six Cape Cod towns, with various entrances along the trail.

-If you aren’t bringing your bicycles with you on vacation, there are several rental companies located throughout Cape Cod.
+If you aren't bringing your bicycles on vacation, there are several rental companies throughout Cape Cod.

 Cape Cod Baseball League

-The Cape Cod Baseball League takes place in the summer months, throughout Cape Cod.
-These free games are played by college players, and because they are free, can be a great affordable family activity.
-In Yarmouth, home games are played by the home team Yarmouth–Dennis Red Sox at Yarmouth-Dennis High School.
+The Cape Cod Baseball League takes place in the summer months throughout Cape Cod.
+These free games are played by college players, and because they are free, they can be a great, affordable family activity.
+In Yarmouth, home games are played by the home team, Yarmouth–Dennis Red Sox, at Yarmouth-Dennis High School.

 Fall Festival